alexyuly/chil/README.md

 #### 2.1.5 Literal values

-The type of data which includes any of a specific literal values of any type, is expressed as a key-value pair:
+The type of data which is constrained to a single literal value of any type, is expressed as a key-value pair:

 ```yaml
 ?: literal value